icopy-site/awesome/docs/awesome/awesome-composer.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Jens A. Koch](https://github.com/jakoch) has waived all copyright and related or neighboring rights to this work.ero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Jens A. Koch](https://github.com/jakoch) has waived all copyright and related or neighboring rights to this work.ero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Jens A. Koch](https://github.com/jakoch) has waived all copyright and related or neighboring rights to this work.